polterguy/polterguy.github.io/documentation/magic.deploy/index.md

 git clone https://github.com/polterguy/magic.deploy.git
 ```

-**Notice** - If the above gives you an error, you might need to install git using the following
+If the above gives you an error, you might need to install git using the following
 command and then run the above command again afterwards.

 ```